StrongKey/fido2/README.md

 [Interactive OpenAPI documentation for SKFS](https://demo4.strongkey.com/getstarted/#/openapi/fido)

 ## Contributing
-If you would like to contribute to the FIDO2 Server, Community Edition project, please read [CONTRIBUTING.md](CONTRIBUTING.md), then sign and return the [Contributor License Agreement (CLA)](https://cla-assistant.io/StrongKey/fido2).
+If you would like to contribute to the SKFS, Community Edition project, please read [CONTRIBUTING.md](CONTRIBUTING.md), then sign and return the [Contributor License Agreement (CLA)](https://cla-assistant.io/StrongKey/fido2).

 ## Archives
 Older SKFS versions can be located [here](https://github.com/StrongKey/fido2/releases).